Heynckes' 4th stint at Bayern begins with rout of Freiburg

 Heynckes’ 4th stint at Bayern begins with rout of Freiburg

-BERLIN (AP) With Jupp Heynckes back at the helm, Bayern Munich kicked off his fourth tenure as coach with a 5-0 rout of visiting Freiburg on Saturday.
+BERLIN (AP) Juppe Heynckes began his fourth stint as Bayern Munich coach with a 5-0 rout of visiting Freiburg on Saturday.

 Heynckes got off to a perfect start with an own-goal from Julian Schuster, a diving header from Kingsley Coman, and second-half goals from Thiago Alcantara, Robert Lewandowski and Joshua Kimmich.